Whalley7/Web-Development-Milestone-Project-1/README.md

         Where ideas from other software has been included acknowledgment has been documented in the HTML files and in this project document.

-A link to the live website can be found below: -
+You can find the live link to the website below: -

  [Live Site](https://whalley7.github.io/Web-Development-Milestone-Project-1/)